Water Lilies 1916 by Claude Monet is a famous oil painting and part of his series of Water Lilies.

 Despite this, the water lilies at Giverny held particular allure.
 It’s unknown exactly why Monet chose to paint water lilies so obsessively, but the interplay of natural beauty, color, and artistic curiosity all played a part.

-Monet’s later Water Lily paintings took place after the death of his wife Alice in 1911.
-Although, after this sad event, Monet’s compositions became larger, and he utilized brighter spots of colors and more expressive brushstrokes.
+Monet’s later Water Lily paintings were created after the death of his wife, Alice, in 1911.
+Although after this sad event, Monet’s compositions became larger, and he utilized brighter spots of colors and more expressive brushstrokes.
 Monet’s vibrant contrasting hues and brave painterly techniques are particularly evident in this painting.

 Monet created many of the Water Lily paintings while suffering from cataracts.
-Cataracts are a degenerative problem impacting the eyes, where the lens becomes cloudy and reduces vision.
+Cataracts are a degenerative condition affecting the eyes, where the lens becomes cloudy, reducing vision.
 Symptoms include blurred vision, halos around light sources, and faded colors.

-These effects are plain to see in the progression of Monet’s paintings, with circular depictions of light and water and altered natural colors with a shifting, blurry atmosphere.
-Some of his latest works, for instance, Japanese Bridge (1918) make this deterioration even more apparent.
+These effects are evident in the progression of Monet’s paintings, with circular depictions of light and water, and altered natural colors, all set against a shifting, blurry atmosphere.
+Some of his latest works, for instance, Japanese Bridge (1918), make this deterioration even more apparent.

 Ever since their creation, Monet’s Water Lilies paintings have remained incredibly popular.
-In 2007, one Water Lily painting sold for £18.5 million at Sotheby’s, London.
+In 2007, a Water Lily painting sold for £18.5 million at Sotheby’s in London.
 The following year, another sold for almost £41 million at Christie's, London.

-First displayed in 1924 at the “Exposition Claude Monet” at the Galeries Georges Petit, Paris, the painting (alongside other Claude Monet lily pads artworks) was an immediate success.
+It was first displayed in 1924 at the “Exposition Claude Monet” at the Galeries Georges Petit, Paris, alongside other Claude Monet lily pad paintings, and it was an immediate success.

-Monet's Monet Water Lilies 1916 now hangs in the National Museum of Western Art, Tokyo.
-Purchased in 1921 by Kojiro Matsukata, Kobe, it’s remained in Japan ever since.
+Monet's Water Lilies 1916 now hangs in the National Museum of Western Art, Tokyo.
+It was purchased in 1921 by Kojiro Matsukata of Kobe, and has remained in Japan since that time.

-Known and loved the world over, Claude Monet’s Water Lilies remains one of the most famous impressionist paintings and one of our most popular oil painting reproductions.
+Known and loved the world over, Claude Monet’s Water Lilies is one of the most famous impressionist paintings and a popular oil painting reproduction.

 We offer a 100% money back guarantee or replacement service.
 If for any reason you are dissatisfied with your painting please contact us within 7 days of receipt, advising the reason you are unhappy and we will provide you with all the information you need for its return or replacement.